geospace-code/pymap3d/README.rst

 Fortran
 -------
 The Fortran API is simple like PyMap3D.
-Fortran 2008 standard is used, in particular ``Impure Elemental``, which enables seamless support of scalar or array coordinate inputs.
+Modern Fortran "Elemental" procedures throughout enable seamless support of scalar or array coordinate inputs.
-The subroutine last three arguments are typically the output (each subroutine is documented).
 Default precision is ``real64``, set at the top of ``fortran/maptran.f90``.

 .. code:: fortran